Soft Play

 Soft Play (stylised in all caps) are an English punk rock duo formed by Isaac Holman (lead vocals, drums) and Laurie Vincent (backing vocals, guitar, bass) in Royal Tunbridge Wells in 2012.
-They were known as Slaves until 2022, when they changed their name due to their original name's unwanted connotations.
+They were known as Slaves until 2022, when they changed their name and publicly apologised for its offensive (though unintentional) reference to slavery.

 History

-The band was formed as a duo after Holman and Vincent failed to recruit other musicians to join their punk band, and began sharing songwriting duties.
-Vincent later stated that this was an unexpected benefit as they could tour easily and cheaply in a small van due to only needing two people's worth of equipment.
+Sugar Coated Bitter Truth

 As Slaves, the band released their first EP, Sugar Coated Bitter Truth, under Boss Tuneage Records in 2012.
 Their first single, "Where's Your Car Debbie?", was released by Fonthill Records in early 2014; they were then signed by Virgin EMI.
 They released their first single under Virgin, "Hey", in November 2014, and released "The Hunter" later that month.
 They gained more exposure in late 2015 when "The Hunter" was featured on the Sky One series You, Me and the Apocalypse.
 They also appeared on Later... with Jools Holland and were nominated for the BBC's Sound of 2015.

 In May 2015, The Fader featured the group in an article about provocative names for music artists.
 Vincent told The Fader that criticism of the name came as a surprise to them, describing how they chose the name while trying to think of "an abrasive sounding word, like Clash".
 He further said, "We just liked the word.
 We weren't trying to provoke."
 The two also addressed the controversy around their name in a statement on Facebook: "Our band name relates to people not being in control of their day to day lives.
 Slaves was our way of getting off the paths we didn't want to walk down anymore.
 The music we make is motivational and aimed at people personally as well as collectively."

+Are You Satisfied?

+The duo released their debut album Are You Satisfied? on 1 June 2015.
+It reached No. 8 in its first week on the UK Albums Chart.
+The album was nominated for the 2015 Mercury Music Prize and has since gone Silver in the UK.